 Otherwise stated, terms adapted from:

 This guide attempts to provide general information and a starting point to learn about anti-oppression, inclusion, and privilege, as well as provide knowledge and resources to key social justice issues.
-The NYIT community is welcome to suggest resources, guides, or any other information relevant to this guide by emailing me at email@example.com.
+The NYIT community is welcome to suggest resources, guides, or any other information relevant to this guide by emailing email@example.com.
+Also contact me if you notice any dead links.